 The enabling legislation was designed to permit those counties within the Pearl River Basin to join together for the purpose of planning and constructing projects for recreational uses, flood control, pollution abatement and soil conservation.

 Characteristics of the District

 Eligible counties were allowed to join on an individual basis by county-wide referendum.
 Member counties include: Hancock, Hinds, Leake, Lincoln, Marion, Neshoba, Pearl River, Pike, Scott, Simpson and Walthall.

-The District has a 31 member Board of Directors.
-Two Directors are appointed by each County Board of Supervisors for 6 year terms.
-One Director is appointed from each of the following state agencies: State Board of Health, Forestry Commission, Department of Wildlife, Fisheries and Parks, and the Department of Environmental Quality.
-One Director is appointed by the Governor.
+The District had a 31 member Board of Directors.
+Two Directors were appointed by each County Board of Supervisors for 6 year terms.
+One Director was appointed from each of the following state agencies: State Board of Health, Forestry Commission, Department of Wildlife, Fisheries and Parks, and the Department of Environmental Quality.
+One Director was appointed by the Governor.

 Pearl River Boatway Parks

 Burnside Lake Water Park consists of 115 acres in Neshoba County approximately 5 miles northeast of Philadelphia on Highway 15.
 The park is located on Burnside Lake, an oxbow lake of the Pearl River.
-The park facilities include: The Park Auditorium that can accommodate meetings of up to 180 people in heated and air conditioned comfort 22 improved campsites with water and electricity, boat ramp, oxbow lake, fishing pier, 3 open-air pavilions, 3 lighted ball fields, picnicking areas, playgrounds, nature trail, suspension bridge, bathhouse and comfort stations.
+The park facilities include: The Park Auditorium that can accommodate meetings of up to 180 people in heated and air conditioned comfort (currently closed for renovation), a boat ramp, oxbow lake, fishing pier, 3 open-air pavilions, 3 lighted ball fields, picnicking areas, playgrounds, nature trail, and suspension bridge.
 Burnside Lake Water Park is operated and maintained by the Philadelphia Neshoba County Park Commission.
-601-656-7621